Day 156: Sinead O'Connor (Black Boys On Mopeds)

 And the first word they learned was please.

 The song is delicately sung with the same breathy aura that O'Connor achieved with the hit "Nothing Compares 2 U" and the title track to "I Do Not Want What I Haven't Got."
-Accompanied by her slightly strummed guitar, this is the epitome of the singer/songwriter, putting themselves out there in the must vulnerable of positions, attention drawn entirely to the song.
+Accompanied by her slightly strummed guitar, this is the epitome of the singer/songwriter, putting themselves out there in the most vulnerable of positions, attention drawn entirely to the song.
 When she declares "I love my boy/and that's why I'm leaving" in the chorus, she drives the point home and straight through the heart.

 Oh, if she could have given SNL a live performance of "Black Boys On Mopeds," finishing by ripping any politician's picture at the end?
 She probably still gets booted off of SNL forever, but I suspect the longer term effects on her career wouldn't have been so devastating.